Who are Foster Families? Adoptive Families?

 If you are a foster family who would like to be connected to a care community or if you would like to serve a foster family as a member of a care community, please contact to Janelle Peregoy at jperegoy@sdcatholic.org or at (858) 490-8295.

-To read more about one such foster family and care community in our diocese, click on the Hulburts’ story in The Southern Cross to the right.
+To read more about one such foster family and care community in our diocese, read Hulburts’ story in The Southern Cross.

 Springs of Love’s mission is to encourage and equip Catholics to discern and live out the call to foster and adopt.
 Their Be Not Afraid virtual retreat is available to anyone considering this profound, pro-life ministry.